-You can see your hair and your skin, and when you start loosing your hair, or your skin develops a rash or any problem, it immediately catches your attention.
-When you gain or loose weight it is evidenced by the fat or lack thereof on your body.
+You can see your hair and your skin, and when you start losing your hair, or your skin develops a rash or any other problem, it immediately catches your attention.
+When you gain or lose weight, it is evidenced by the fat or lack thereof on your body.

-But, when the brain begins to deteriorate, it is not always clear and it is often to late to take action once symptoms present themselves.
-Dr. Daniel Amen, physician, psychiatrist, and bestselling author, states that “alzheimer’s disease begins 30-50 years before there are any symptoms.”
+But, when the brain begins to deteriorate, it is not always clear and it is often too late to take action once symptoms present themselves.
+Dr. Daniel Amen, physician, psychiatrist, and bestselling author, states that “Alzheimer’s disease begins 30-50 years before there are any symptoms.”
 (That should catch your attention.
-It caught mine when I first heard this.)
+It caught mine when I first heard it.)

 How you think is directly related to how you eat

-- Control your blood sugar levels: The brain weighs 2% of your body weight and takes up 20% of your blood sugar.
+- Control your blood sugar levels: The brain weighs 2% of your body weight and uses up 20% of your blood sugar.
 Thus, the brain needs a regular flow of energy or else we experience symptoms like fatigue, headaches, poor concentration, dizziness, short temper, anxiety, insomnia, and cravings.
-[2. http://www.sciencedaily.com/releases/2009/02/090211101723.html]

-- Never stop learning: Studies show that regular brain stimulation prevents the brain from degenerating and protects you form many neurological disorders.
-[3. http://www.sfn.org/index.aspx?pagename=news_101606b]
+- Never stop learning: Studies show that regular brain stimulation prevents the brain from degenerating and protects you from many neurological disorders.
+1

 - Ensure adequate protein intake: Proteins are made up of long chains of amino acids.
 When you digest proteins you break them down into single amino acids which are then converted into brain neurotransmitters.
 If you have a protein deficiency, you will have a neurotransmitter deficiency.
 Most people need about 0.8 grams of protein for every kilogram of body weight.
 2